 This guitar offers a warm, open, and powerful sound, and both the treble and bass registers are present and balanced.

 The solid A+ grade Sitka spruce are hand-selected from quarter-sawn wood to ensure consistent quality while looking great as well.
 Overall, this is a fantastic instrument and our pick for best baritone guitar in this list.

 It is a bit hard to have a best-of-list of acoustic guitars and not have a Martin in there.
-This company has been at the forefront of acoustic guitars for decades and this baritone guitar is further proof of the reasons for that.
+This company has been at the forefront of acoustic guitars for decades, and this baritone guitar is proof of why.

 The Martin Grand J-S28LSE is a solid instrument that builds on the tradition and reputation of this great company.